 Back of the House

 More than ever, on-the-go customers are looking for fresher, healthier food choices.
 Be sure the back of the house (or wherever you plan to locate your prep area) is well equipped to handle the demand.
 Work space is typically tight so look for equipment that will make the most of what you have.

 Undercounters and chef bases: These cabinets supply necessary storage for meats, vegetables and other ingredients.
 To save space, look for undercounter refrigerators and freezers that can be integrated into counters and use chef bases that you can stack cooking equipment on top of.
-Stacking kits for single door undercounters allow you to place one on top of another.
-You can stack two refrigerators, two freezers or create a cooler/freezer in one location.
-For more on this option.

 Other Equipment to Consider

 Including foodservice in your store plan can also lead to additional sales in other areas, such as beverages, frozen treats and other items.
 For that reason, you may want to consider the following equipment to expand and support sales.